-The Raw Steels Monthly Metals Index (MMI) fell two points this month, dropping to 90 from the previous 92 reading.
+The Raw Steels Monthly Metals Index (MMI) fell slightly this month, following last month’s more significant decline.
+The index came in at 75 this month, down one point from the previous month.

 What This Means for Industrial Buyers

 The global steel prices tracked by the index showed mixed performance this month, with U.S. prices showing the greatest weakness.

 The U.S. Midwest HRC futures spot price dropped significantly, while the U.S. Midwest HRC futures 3-month price increased, showing some bullishness despite currently falling prices.

 With prices giving mixed signals, industrial buying organizations seeking more pricing guidance should request a free two-month trial of our Monthly Metal Buying Outlook report.

 Buying organizations will also want to read more about longer-term steel price trends can do so with MetalMiner’s Annual Outlook.